greenm01/ec4x/docs/ec4x_specs.md

 - Additional modifiers to the CER roll, e.g. battle stations readiness, random chance events, etc.
 - Apply the Starbase critical hit rule to special assets that are resistant to crippling.
-- Add a modifier to protect homeworlds
+- Add a modifier to protect a homeworld's solar system
 - Add mines or moon bases
 - Add defensive missile batteries
 - Insert your imagination here.....